open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Projectile Motion/Projectile Motion graphs/Projectile Motion graphs.md

         value: Graphs (iv) and (v)
 ---
 # {{ params.vars.title }}

+## Part 1

+Which of the below sets of graphs is consistent with projectile motion?
+Assume that gravity acts in the negative $y$-direction.

 <img longdesc="Projectile Motion graphs.md#desc" alt="Figure of six graphs." src="q1_2013Mid1.png" width="100%">

 <div id="desc">